 The DS 7 Crossback might not have quite the same badge kudos as big-name models from Audi, BMW and Mercedes, but it certainly has the style to match these more established alternatives.

+Jump inside, and you’ll find the DS 7 Crossback’s interior is a very nice place to sit.
 There’s a variety of interior finishes to choose from, but you’re best off with a Performance Line model.
 The suede-like Alcantara on the dashboard, doors and seats gives fancy German models a serious run for their money.

-All but the entry-level Elegance cars come with a 12.3-inch digital instrument binnacle and a 12-inch central infotainment screen that has clear and colourful graphics.
+All but Elegance versions come with a 12.3-inch digital instrument binnacle and a 12-inch central infotainment screen that has clear and colourful graphics.
 The latter can display a multitude of things including a huge sat-nav display that makes it a piece of cake to follow directions.
 However, it’s not the easiest system to use, and the DS could learn a thing or two from the more intuitive infotainment systems in BMWs and Audis.